| Title: | Comparison Functions for Clustering and Record Linkage |

 a logical.
 If TRUE, strings are compared byte-by-byte rather than character-by-character. |

-A Hamming similarity is returned if similarity = TRUE
+A Hamming similarity is returned if similarity = TRUE.
+When

 the similarity is defined as follows: